-That is not counting the other numerous series that Stine has running – the Fear Street books alone run to around some 100 titles.
+That is not counting the other numerous series that Stine has running – the Fear Street books alone run to around some 160 titles.
 Stine has published over 400 books since 1986 and is listed by the Guinness Book of World Records as the world’s top-selling children’s author.
 Stine’s works have also been adapted to the screen as the tv anthology series The Nightmare Room (2001-2); the films Superstitious (1999), When Good Ghouls Go Bad (2001) and Mostly Ghostly: Have You Met My Ghoulfriend?
-(2014); and the tv series Eye Candy (2015).
+(2014); the tv series Eye Candy (2015); and the film trilogy Fear Street 1994 (2021), Fear Street 1978 (2021) and Fear Street 1666 (2021).

 I haven’t read a huge amount of R.L.
 Stine but have lived in a household when pre-teens seemed to go through them with the ease and disposability of Kleenex.
 They were entirely lightweight stories, serving up familiar horror figures with a light comedic twist and written for easy consumption.
 (The fact that Jack Black’s Stine here is shown dashing off an entire book in what would have to be less than an hour perhaps gives an unwitting insight into Stine’s writing process).

 In terms of horror, the Goosebumps stories are safe and easy – the equivalent of decaffeinated coffee or US free-to-air television where black strips pop up to prevent us from seeing nudity and the word “hell” is dubbed as “heck” lest we get morally offended.
 It seems fitting that when adapting Stine’s works here that the filmmakers turn not to a director with a history in horror or creature films but someone whose background was family-friendly animation and big easy comedies – Rob Letterman who started out in the animation department for DreamWorks and became co-director and co-writer of Shark Tale (2004) and Monsters vs Aliens (2009).
 Letterman previously made his live-action debut with the Jack Black vehicle Gulliver’s Travels (2010) and subsequently went on to make Pokemon Detective Pikachu (2019).